Seravo/seravo-plugin/readme.md

 # WP-Palvelu Plugin

-This plugin enables some Wordpress-palvelu specific must-use features
+This plugin enables some [WP-palvelu](http://wp-palvelu.fi/) specific must-use features.

+* Shows notifications from WP-Palvelu
+* Hides Update nagging since that is handled by WP-Palvelu